robertohj/mlzoomcamp2023_C02/readme.md

 # **Animal classification  - ML Zoomcamp Capstone 1**
+This project resulted in a streamlit application that can be accessed following in  https://animalprediction.streamlit.app/  NOTE: the first time the model is run from the cloud it may take some time while the virtual hardware is provisioned.

 ## Problem description
 In this project, we will use Convolutional Neural Networks to classify animals in JPEG images.